This is the third part of a six-part feature series on Stanford women’s sports.

 Tara VanDerveer was able to blaze a path for women’s athletics and adapt to the ever-changing landscape of women’s basketball.
 She has consistently recruited the top players in the nation and won two national titles early on in her career at Stanford.

 However, the national title has been elusive since then.
 She’s brought success and status to women’s basketball both nationally and internationally, but a big question remains: will she win another national championship?
-This year, the season ended at the Sweet 16, but with all players except one returning, next year could be the year.
+This year, the Card fell short in the semi-finals of the 2014 Pac-12 Tournament, however, with great depth and national player of the year candidate Chiney Ogwumike having such a dominant senior season, the Cardinal are in a good position to hang their first banner since 1992.

 Contact Ashley Westhem at awesthem ‘at’ stanford.edu.